marcusschweizer/SudokuTrainer/README.md

 # SudokuTrainer

 A sudoku application in Python3 with the purpose of:
-* Creating a usable sudoku application for solving, generating and teaching how to solve
+* Creating a usable sudoku application for solving, generating and teaching
 * Create a tutorial to teach how to solve sudokus
 * Practice Python3 in an algorithm intensive application